 - Describe the perfect work environment level of interaction with coworkers in which you would experience the most success.

-- Give me an example of a time when your workgroup or department worked especially well with another workgroup or department to accomplish a goal.
+- Please provide an example of a time when your workgroup or department worked especially well with another workgroup or department to accomplish a goal.

 - Have you been a member of a team that struggled or failed to accomplish its goal?
 If so, what assessment did you make of the reasons for the failure?

 - Have you had the opportunity to work with a virtual team?
 If so, what special team dynamics, activities, and actions did working virtually require?
 How did you create team cohesiveness in a virtual setting?

 - Have you ever teleworked away from the office?
 If so, how did you build a sense of teamwork in your workgroup from afar?

 - Have you managed a group of employees in the past?
 If so, how did you build the group's sense of teamwork so that the members could work more cohesively together?

 Teams and Teamwork Job Interview Question Answers

 Depending on your work culture and environment, working with teams, working on a team, or working in a team atmosphere is likely important.
 You are attempting to identify how well your candidate works as a member of either a cross-functional or departmental team.

 You do not want to hire a candidate who tells you during the interview that his or her preferred environment at work is sitting alone in an office getting work done if teamwork is the expected norm.
 So, during the interview, you are seeking signs that the candidate enjoys teamwork.